 How Do You Honor A Father Who Passed Away?

-An eloquent eulogy or funeral poem is a beautiful way to honor a father who has passed.
+An eloquent eulogy or funeral poem is a beautiful way to honor a deceased father.
 But many people also choose to do something special in memory of their father.
 Some ideas include:

 - Create and share a memorial website